dlang-tour/english/basics/ranges.md

     }
 ```

-Have a look at the example on the right to inspect the implementation and usage
+Have a look at the code on the right to see an example implementation and usage
-of an input range closer.
+of a simple input range.

 ## Laziness

 Ranges are __lazy__.
-They won't be evaluated until requested.
+They aren't evaluated until requested.
 Hence, a range from an infinite range can be taken:

 ```d